I’M ERIN

 The Whole Story Coach Way

-If you’ve ever sat through writing classes or workshops or conferences, you know they’re great at introducing us writers to all aspects of craft.
+Writing classes and workshops and conferences and craft books are great at introducing us writers to all aspects of craft.
 How to worldbuild.
 How to craft believable characters.
 How to craft sparkling dialogue.
 How to outline.
 How to layer in theme.
 And subplot.
 And setting.

 What they can’t do, is tell you if your specific story is working.